OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-02.md

 ## 1 Peter 2:6

-For this is contained in Scripture:
+For it is stated in Scripture:

-> “Behold, I am laying in Zion a choice stone,
+> “See, I am placing in Zion a chosen stone,
 > a precious cornerstone,
-> And the one who believes in Him
+> And whoever believes in Him
-> will not be put to shame.”
+> will not be disappointed.”

 ## 1 Peter 2:7

-This precious value, then, is for you who believe; but for unbelievers,
+This precious value, then, is for you who believe; but for those who do not believe,

 > “A stone which the builders rejected,
 > This became the chief cornerstone,”